KenzLinden/Croak/README.md

     ```

-2. Change git remote url to avoid accidental pushes to base project (!
-IF YOU ARE AN INVITED COLLABORATOR OF THE PROJECT, SKIP THIS STEP (but please still make MRs) !)
+2. Change git remote url to avoid accidental pushes to base project (IF YOU ARE AN INVITED COLLABORATOR OF THE PROJECT, SKIP THIS STEP BUT ENSURE TO STILL MAKE MERGE REQUESTS)
     ```sh
     git remote set-url origin your-username/Croak
     git remote -v # confirm the changes